What An Insect Can Teach Us About Adapting To Stress

 But why did it literally take centuries to figure out that these two creatures were actually the same creature?
 And why, even after the theory was proposed, did scientists resist it?
 Why was that such a hard idea to swallow?

-She says we often have such a rigid sense of self, that when we're presented with new concepts about ourselves — like, you think of yourself as a generous person and then someone tells you they actually think you're kind of selfish — and our reaction is usually to reject it.
+She says we often have such a rigid sense of self that when we're presented with new concepts about ourselves — like, you think of yourself as a generous person and then someone tells you they actually think you're kind of selfish — and our reaction is usually to reject it.

 "People will defend themselves or dig their heels in, keep their concepts intact.
 Or they'll ignore," she says.